Estimated reading time: 5 minutes

 Challenges of an HIE

-There are some challenges associated with using HIEs, but the benefits typically outweigh the work that is involved to overcome these challenges.
+There are some challenges associated with using HIEs, but the benefits of HIE typically outweigh the work that is involved to overcome these challenges.

 Patient data privacy

 Lack of clarity for rule variances across digital HIEs can lead to some privacy and compliance concerns, especially when patient information is being transmitted across state lines.
 Strict EHR standards can often overcome this issue.

 Providers may find it difficult to match patients with the health records and exchange information when multiple patients living in the same area also share a birthdate or name.
 Creating a separate identifier can help resolve this problem.

 Some HIEs with centralized depositories contain summary (continuity of care) documents only, which can leave out important context and compromise patient treatment in emergency situations.
 Mandating critical information to be included can bypass this risk.